You can’t move in Soho for buzzing restaurants. Correction. You can’t move for queues.

 Soho – bookable

-Quo Vadis – small but perfectly re-formed restaurant attached to the eponymous private members club.
-Chef Jeremy Lee’s food is classy comfort fodder, his puddings particularly delectable.
+Quo Vadis — Small but perfectly formed restaurant attached to the eponymous private members club.
+Chef Jeremy Lee’s food is lush comfort fodder, his puddings particularly delectable.
 It’s proper and suits most occasions, whether you intend that to be quiet one, or a fluffer for an evening of debauchery.

 Yauatcha — Refined, precise, quality dim sum alongside crowd pleasing Cantonese hot dishes.
 You can eat for much less a few hundred metres further south in Chinatown, but this is more reliable.

 Brasserie Zedel — Basic, confusingly cheap French bistro fare in a grand and bustling setting.
 The entrance is right on the edge of this list’s area (at the Piccadilly end), but this basement restaurant is so big, I assume it’s actually the footprint for all of Soho.
 Excellent, thrifty option.

 Bocca di Lupo — Helped to kick-start an improvement in Soho’s restaurants, and is still a good option for Italian style small plates.
 It sneaks onto this list on account of the ability to make pre and post theatre bookings (reservations are taken for before 6pm and after 10pm).
 Bill adds up.